-The Paralympics are the second-largest sports competition in the world, after the Olympics; the 2012 Summer Games will include about 1,100 athletes from 170 nations.
+The Paralympics are the second-largest sports competition in the world, after the Olympics; the 2016 Summer Games will include about 4,350 athletes from 176 nations—almost a four-fold increase from 2012, which hosted 1,100 Paralympians.
 They include athletes with spinal cord injuries; amputated limbs; blindness or other visual impairments; cerebral palsy; mental handicaps; and various other disabilities, including multiple sclerosis and dwarfism.
 The Paralympics are coordinated by the International Paralympic Committee, founded in 1989 (succeeding several committees that had existed before then), which is the only international organization representing all sports and disabilities.

 Like the Olympics, the Paralympics are a competition of people with the highest athletic ability.
-They should not be confused with the Special Olympics, which are open to all children and adults with intellectual disabilities, no matter what their levels of athletic ability are.
+They should not be confused with the Special Olympics, which are open to all children and adults with intellectual disabilities, no matter the level of athletic ability.

 The name "Paralympics" comes from the Greek prefix "para-" (in this context, "beside" or "alongside") and "Olympics."
 "Parallel Olympics" approximates the intended meaning.
 It has nothing to do with "paralysis" or "paraplegia."
 Its motto was "Mind, Body, Spirit" from 1994 through 2003, and is now "Spirit in Motion."

-The 2012 Summer Games feature events in 20 sports, 16 of which are also Olympic sports: Archery, Athletics (Track and Field), Wheelchair Basketball, Cycling, Equestrian, Wheelchair Fencing, soccer 5-a-side, soccer 7-a-side, Judo, Sailing, Shooting, Swimming, Table Tennis, Wheelchair Tennis, Volleyball, and Rowing.
+The 2016 Summer Games feature events in 23 sports, 18 of which are also Olympic sports: Archery, Athletics (Track and Field), Wheelchair Basketball, Cycling Road, Cycling Track, Canoe Sprint, Equestrian, Wheelchair Fencing, soccer 5-a-side, soccer 7-a-side, Judo, Sailing, Shooting, Swimming, Table Tennis, Wheelchair Tennis, Triathlon, Volleyball, and Rowing.
 The other four are Boccia, Goalball, Powerlifting, and Wheelchair Rugby.

 The first Paralympic Games took place in Rome, a week after the 1960 Summer Olympic Games were held there.
 400 athletes with spinal cord injuries from 23 countries competed in eight sports, including snooker, fencing, field events, basketball, swimming, table tennis, archery, and the pentathlon.
 In 1964, they were again held in the same venue as the Olympics, in Tokyo.
 In 1968, Mexico City (home of that year's Olympics) declined to host the Paralympics, so they moved to Tel Aviv instead.
 From then until 1988, the Paralympics continued to be held in locations other than the Olympics.